twilio/workshop/docs/custom_twiml.rst

 Call your phone number.
 You should hear a recorded message that says "We're sorry, an application error has occurred".

-Now let's find out why your application error has occured.
+Now let's find out why your application error has occurred.
 The first place we'll want to look is the `debugger
 <https://www.twilio.com/user/account/debugger>`_.
 Navigate to your account
 dashboard and find your debugger.